maliahavlicek/what2do2day/README.md

 Customer Goals are:

-- Bring up site and look for an event to attend close to home
+- Bring up the site and look for an event to attend close to home
 - Look at places to see how they rank without having to read much
 - Quickly find activities that interest them without having to type much
 - Read reviews about places that interest them